 Overseas investors can invest directly in Indian startups and public-listed companies.
 In the former, they can invest the seed capital or through any equity-linked instruments for a stake in the company.
 In the latter, they can purchase shares and debentures through a qualified agent on a registered stock exchange.

-India permits 100% foreign direct investment in some sectors where foreign companies can set up wholly-owned subsidiaries.
+India permits 100% foreign direct investment in the sectors where foreign companies can set up wholly-owned subsidiaries.
 This will enable foreign investors to invest in India through their home-based brands.

 The Reserve Bank of India, the apex lender in the country, allows foreign institutional investors to register with the Securities and Exchange Board of India to invest in the security market through the portfolio investment scheme route.